 According to a 2014 Consumer Reports article, 83 percent of Americans say they consider themselves bargain shoppers, so much so that, if money weren’t an issue, they’d shop for sale items.

 We think bargains are awesome.
-In fact, we devoted several articles to bargain hunting during Black Friday and the holidays.
-However, sometimes it pays to pay up for certain items like electronics, clothing, liquor and fragrances.
+However, sometimes it pays to pay up for certain items like electronics, clothing, liquor, and fragrances.

 And please, don’t skimp on the gift booze and cologne or perfume.
 What you get in place of the real deal, or at least the name brand, will most likely be a poor substitute.